JamisHoo/MIPS32-CPU-Emulator/README.md

 Serial port input is not implemented yet.
 The least significant bit of `serial port status` represents serial port is writeable (1) or not (0).
-The second least significant bit of `serial port status` represents serial port is readable (1) or not (0).
+The second least significant bit of `serial port status` represents serial port is readable or not.

 ### Program Counter (PC)
 PC is initialized to 0xbfc00000 (virtual address).
 So you should always put ROM at 0x1fc0000 (physical address).
 This emulator imitates a single-cycle MIPS processor so delay slot is not supported.